Trance and dental

 Nathaniel Hawthorne (1804-1864)

-A disciple of Emerson, and a Bowdoin classmate of Franklin Pierce and Henry Wadsworth Longfellow.
+Hawthorne was a disciple of Emerson, and a Bowdoin classmate of Franklin Pierce and Henry Wadsworth Longfellow.
 He said ministers looked like grim, bad angels, as if they had wrestled with devils so long that some of the diabolical had worn off on them.

 Founded in 1624, Salem was extremely Puritanical.
 In January 1692 two girls were accused of witchcraft and by June 150 townspeople were so charged.
 A special court was formed and heard “spectral evidence” (testimony by those who supposedly were bewitched, often between longstanding adversaries); fourteen women and five men were hanged and one man was crushed to death.
 By October the Supreme Court of Judicature stepped in, banning spectral evidence and acquitting the rest.
 See Arthur Miller’s The Crucible (1953) both for a pretty accurate portrayal of this story and for its allegory to McCarthy-era Red Scare tactics.